Korzer420/LoreMaster/Rando_Readme.md

 ### Interaction
 - If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.
 - The descending dark and white (king) fragement locations will not be available until your acquired their dream dialogue checks.
 - The golem in the abyss may require a room reload, to give the second location items.
-This only occurs if you enter the room with void heart will the first location still does have items.
+This only occurs if you enter the room with void heart while the first location still does have items.

 ### Randomize Point of Interest
 Randomizes interesting location scattered around HK.
-Since a few of them are hidden well, it is advices that you only use this setting, if you know the game fairly good.
+Since a few of them are hidden well, it is adviced that you only use this setting, if you know the game fairly good.
 - The fountain of the Hollow Knight
 - The dreamer tablet in Resting Grounds